Kairum-Labs/should/README.md

 // Multiple similar matches
 should.ContainSubstring(t, "test testing tester", "tets")
 // Output:
-// Expected string to contain 'tets', but it was not found
+// Expected string to contain "tets", but it was not found
-// Substring   : 'tets'
+// Substring   : "tets"
-// Actual   : 'test testing tester'
+// Actual   : "test testing tester"
 //
 // Similar substrings found:
 //   └─ 'test' at position 0 - 1 char diff